Tuesday, June 18, 2024

 8. Energy (a) DON'T scrap Net Zero.
 It's a target to work towards.
 We can't afford to burn the finite fuels we need as chemical feedstock.

 Put much greater emphasis on insulation and efficiency.
-For example, EVERY home in the UK could have its exterior walls insulated with a 1.5 mm layer of aerogel insulation which, in the worst quality housing, could save up to 35% of energy costs.
-It would cost less than three of those nuclear power stations and wouldn't take 10 years to complete.
+For example, EVERY home in the UK could have its exterior walls insulated inside with a 1.5 mm layer of aerogel insulation which, in the worst quality housing, could save residents up to 35% of energy costs.
+It would cost less than three of those ten nuclear power stations and wouldn't take 10 years to complete.

 (b renewable energy subsidies cancellation) Bad idea.
 We are not doing enough to promote renewables but building huge windmills may not be the answer.
 We need to put extra effort into wave and tidal power, vortex windmills in cities especially on dual carriageway central reservations, geothermal power, gravity power storage.
 By all means encourage solar power but not on agricultural land.
 Sheep are quite happy to graze under solar panels.
+Car parks are a good location for these too.

 (c) Shale gas and fracking.
 Fine be aware of these resources but the time for them is not now.
 Leave them until we are desperate.